GDI123/yakdns/README.md

 add request confirmation and timeout

-add a check if dns.db exists if not create
+add a check if dns.db exists if not create* - done

 error checking for bad symbols in any of following: domain, ip, timestamp and change counter